Blackmoor Park Infant School

 My background is in Finance, with over 25 years of experience - I have been lucky enough to work across different organisations and sectors including – Insurance, Non for Profit Tech.
 This has given me valuable insight into how business works.
 My current role is Systems Transformation Manager.
 It’s these skills that will allow me to challenge and support within the school committee."

-I was asked to step in as the Acting Headteacher at Blackmoor, and I embraced this opportunity with great enthusiasm.
+"In November 2024, I was asked to step in as Co-Headteacher at Blackmoor Park Infants, an opportunity I embraced with great enthusiasm.
 My decision to join the school was driven by my strong commitment to school improvement and my belief that every child deserves the best possible start to their educational journey.
 With over 15 years of experience in Early Years and Primary Education, I have a thorough understanding of the Early Years Foundation Stage (EYFS) and the vital role it plays in a child’s development.
 It is truly rewarding to witness the children at Blackmoor grow, develop, and reach their potential, from their early years right through to Year 2.

-As an experienced senior leader, I am dedicated to ensuring that Blackmoor Park Infant School remains a place where all children can thrive.
-I am passionate about creating an environment in which every child, regardless of background or ability, is able to flourish and achieve their full potential.
+Now, as the Substantive Headteacher of Blackmoor Park Infant School, I remain dedicated to ensuring that our school continues to be a place where all children can thrive.
+I am passionate about creating an inclusive and nurturing environment in which every child, regardless of background or ability, is able to flourish and achieve their full potential."

 Mrs Sarah Rattigan (Assistant Headteacher)